Rangers must heed wake-up call to halt nightmare week

 Speaking in the immediate aftermath of Rangers' defeat in Amsterdam, Ally McCoist did not miss.
 Sadly for the former Rangers striker and manager, neither did Ajax.

-Four goals for the Dutch champions found their way into the opposing net, but the strikes which punctured the Ibrox defence inside a jubilant Johan Cruyff Arena are only scratches upon the surface of the story on what has turned into a torrid five days for Giovanni van Bronckhorst and his players.
+Four goals for the Dutch champions found their way into the opposing net, but the strikes which punctured an overwhelmed Ibrox defence inside a jubilant Johan Cruyff Arena are only scratches upon the surface of troubling story on what has turned into a torrid five days for Giovanni van Bronckhorst and his players.

 A 4-0 defeat in consecutive games is almost unthinkable for a club the stature of Rangers, but how has it happened?
 And, more importantly, how can it be fixed?